singh-man/books/crackingTheCoding/05_bitManipulation.md

 > Be careful  with how you express the runtime.
 For example, if you say the runtime is O(n), what is n?
 It is not correct to say that this algorithm  is O(value of the integer).
 This algorithm is O(number of bits).
 For this reason, when you have potential ambiguity in what n might mean, it's bestjust to not use n.
 Then neither you nor your interviewer will be confused.
 Pick a different variable name.
 We used "b'; for the number of bits.
 Something logical works well.

 Can we do better?
 Recall the concept of Best Conceivable Runtime.
-The B.C.R. for this algorithm is 0(b) (since we'll always have to read through the sequence), so we know we can't optimize the time.
+The B.C.R. for this algorithm is O(b) (since we'll always have to read through the sequence), so we know we can't optimize the time.
 We can, however, reduce the memory usage.

 **Optimal Algorithm**

 To reduce the space usage, note that we don't need to hang on to the length of each sequence the entire time.
-We only need it long enough to compare each 1 s sequence to the immediately preceding 1 s sequence.
+We only need it long enough to compare each 1s sequence to the immediately preceding 1s sequence.

 Therefore, we canjust walk through the integer doing this, tracking the current 1s sequence length and the previous ls sequence length.
 When we see a zero, update previous Length: